raditya1117/HoneyBadger/python-errors/article.md

 NameError: name 'greeting' is not defined
 ```

-### UnboundLocalError
+### Unbound local error

-The UnboundLocalError exception occurs when a local variable is referenced before assignment in a function or a method.
+The `UnboundLocalError` exception occurs when a local variable is referenced before assignment in a function or a method.
 For instance, consider the following code:

 ```py
 def say_hello():